eduardkrgr/katacoda-scenarios/ChangeFile/step8.md

 A script created a placeholder in the background to insert data at a specific line number.

-Please close othe file in the Editor if you have it open already.
+Please close the file ''some/Folder/For/test.txt'' in the Editor if you have it open already and you want to use the command below to insert the code automatically.